cardano-scaling/hydra/sample-node-config/aws/README.md

     region=eu-west-3
     ```
 > **personal** will be your AWS_PROFILE
+> so whenever you see _personal_ in the rest of the file you need to replace it with your own aws profile name.
+> Also you need to make sure to create a new key pair in the region eu-west-3 (TODO: abstract the region away?)

 - you have terraform and aws installed on your system.
-- you have build the required 2 folder structures under aws folder:
+- you have built the required 2 folder structures under aws folder:
     + credentials.
     + env.

-## Project structure tu build
+## Project structure to build
 ```
 .
 +-- credentials